AdaCore/spark2014/docs/guidance/main.rst

 Investigating Unproved Properties
 ---------------------------------

+.. index:: Unproved properties

-As seen at Silver level in the section :ref:`Investigating Unproved Run-time Checks`, it's expected that many messages about possible violations of properties (assertions, contracts) are issued the first time a program is analyzed, for similar reasons:
+Similar to the situation at Silver level as described in :ref:`Investigating Unproved Run-time Checks`, we can expect many messages about possible violations of properties (assertions, contracts) to be issued the first time a program is
+analyzed:

 #.
 The analysis done by GNATprove relies on the information provided in the
    program to compute possible relations between variables.
 For proving